Velatryx/CTF-Writeups/AcademyLabs/TryHackMe/Hard/IronHold/SourceCode/README.md

 We know that computers are deterministic, so if you know the seed value, you can predict the values that a function will generate.
 We have the whole source code and the seed value, so it will be useful for predicting secrets, passwords, or values depending on where it is used.

+> So we see a hardcoded password "IronholdStaff2026!", set for officers and Staff members.

 ```java
  private List<Staff> seedStaff() {
         Staff kiosk = new Staff();